top of page

 • Once widespread around North Island coasts, the current breeding sites of tara iti are now just Waipu, Mangawhai, Te Arai, Pakiri and Papakanui Spit.
 The encroachment of human activity on their nesting grounds is a major threat to these birds.
 Beach narrowing due to loss of sand forces the terns to nest closer to the sea, putting their eggs at risk during storms.

-• There are also substantial White-fronted Tern and Red-billed Gull colonies on the Mangawhai sandspit.
+• There are 26 species of at-risk birds in the Mangawhai harbour area and also substantial White-fronted Tern and Red-billed Gull colonies on the Mangawhai sandspit.
 The proposed mine site is an area of water that is probably used quite heavily by these birds for feeding while they are nesting and limited in their feeding range.

 • McCallum Bros Limited has also applied for resource consents to extract sand from an area of 6.6km2 along 10.4km of the Pakiri Beach shoreline.
 The proposed extraction volumes include an annual average of up to 125,000m3/year over any consecutive 5 year period.
 A 35 year consent is sought.

-• Sandmining in this rohe / area, does not consider the kaitiakitanga values of tāngata whenua, whānau and hapū and the communities most directly impacted by the activity.
+• Sandmining in these rohe / areas, does not consider the kaitiakitanga values of tāngata whenua, whānau and hapū and the communities most directly impacted by the activity.
 It is a direct breach of the duty of active protection of taonga (treasures) including the restoration of mauri (life-force).
 The proposed activity impacts adversely on marine environment, cultural values, customary activities and way of life.

 Map of the coast of New Zealand